lassekongo83/stilo-themes/README.md

 # stilo-themes
 Minimalistic GTK themes

-These themes are in development.
+These themes are still in development.
 Things may change.

 ### Requirements
 GTK 3.30+